dzucconi/hmv-server/README.md

 # HMV

-This project implements a form of speech synthesis by concatenating pure tones which have been mapped English's phoneme-space.
+This project implements a form of speech synthesis by concatenating pure tones which have been mapped to English's phoneme-space.